 Honours of Scotland

-The Honours of Scotland are currently closed.
+The Honours of Scotland is open.

 The Honours of Scotland, on display in the Crown Room, are the oldest Crown jewels in Britain.
 Made of gold, silver and precious gems, the priceless crown, sceptre and sword of state are objects of immense significance.